ZichKoding/ZichKoding.github.io/README.md

  However, Piano Chord Progression app will just be directed to my GitHub repository containing the code only.
 I am currently adding this to Repl and plan on embedding it into my portfolio.

  ### **Contact Me**
- Here is where I have left some extra ways to contact me.
+ Here is where I have left some additional ways to contact me.
 I have, also, left an embedded map of what city and state I reside in.